 Keep kids learning over the summer!
 Try a combination of structured and unstructured learning activities.
 Structured activities can include reading books, working through math problems, online learning games, or direct tutoring instruction.
 Unstructured activities could include cooking (reading recipes and measuring ingredients), going on a nature walk (take notes, describe and count objects), or playing a game that promotes language, math, and/or reading skills (Scattergories, Cribbage, Shut the Box).

-The key is to keep kids learning, imagining, and playing.
+Whatever path you choose, the key is to keep kids learning, imagining, and playing.
 By finding the balance your child can avoid riding the summer slide!
 Let us know if we can help!